Clots, Strokes And Rashes. Is COVID-19 A Disease Of The Blood Vessels?

 With a surface area larger than a football field, the endothelium helps maintain a delicate balance in the bloodstream.
 These cells are essentially the "gatekeeper" to the bloodstream.

-"The endothelium has developed a distant early warning system to alert the body to get ready for an invasion if there's trouble brewing," says Peter Libby, a cardiologist and research scientist at Harvard Medical School.
+"The endothelium has developed a distant early warning system to alert the body to get ready for an invasion if there's trouble brewing," says Peter Libby, a cardiologist at Brigham and Women's Hospital and research scientist at Harvard Medical School.

 When that happens, endothelial cells change the way they function, he says.
 But that process can also go too far.